 As the name implies, you are free to take courses that are of interest to you.
 They can be from any year level and any subject area.
-There are some conditions though -- first year students are advised to choose courses that are offered at the first year, 1000 level (see the list below for suggestions).
+There are some conditions though -- first year students are advised to choose courses that are offered at the first year, 1000 level.
 Some courses may also have restrictions or prerequisites that you need to satisfy before you can register for the course.
 The number of free electives you need to complete is determined by your major.

 Liberal Education Electives

 The same as above, but with two important additions;

 ** All B.Comm students must complete 1.5 credits (3 courses) of Liberal Education Electives before they can graduate.

 ** Courses that start with the following prefixes cannot be used to satisfy the Liberal Education Requirement:

 - ACCT Accounting

 - ECON Economics

 - FARE Food, Agricultural and Resource Economics